1MikeMakuch/mqtt-load-test/README.md

           --topic=string               "deviceId" will be replaced with counter
 ```

 ### Example: demonstrate the throttling implemented in the aws-iot-device-sdk

-By using a single mqtt/aws-iot-device-sdk client for publishing and one client with a subscription, we can see that the aws client throttles publishes at a much lower rate than the hard limit of 100 per second per client https://docs.aws.amazon.com/general/latest/gr/iot-core.html#message-broker-limits In fact this rate is limited by the aws client in: https://github.com/aws/aws-iot-device-sdk-js/blob/master/device/index.js#L308 see the drainTimeMs variable.
-If you adjust that lower it will speed up publishes.
+By using a single mqtt/aws-iot-device-sdk client for publishing and one client with a subscription, we can see that the aws client throttles publishes at a much lower rate than the hard limit of 100 per second per connection/client https://docs.aws.amazon.com/general/latest/gr/iot-core.html#message-broker-limits In fact this rate is limited by the aws client in: https://github.com/aws/aws-iot-device-sdk-js/blob/master/device/index.js#L308 see the drainTimeMs variable.
+If you adjust drainTimeMs lower it will speed up publishes.

 Create a subscription with 1 child, 1 client:

 ```
       $ DEBUG="mqtt-t*" node mqttTest.js --mqttLibType=aws --sub=true --numChildren=1 --numClientsPerChild=1 \
-        --Host=***.amazonaws.com -Port8883 \
+        --HostFile=awshost.txt -Port8883 \
         --privateKey=test001.private.key  --clientCert=test001.cert.pem --caCert=root-CA.crt \
         --topic=test000 --clientId=sdk-nodejs-sub-0